dy/sprae/readme.md

 #### `:style="value"`

 Set style value from object or a string.
-Extends style.
+Extends existing `style` attribute, if any.

 ```html
 <div :style="foo: bar"></div>